vasantivmahajan/Profile-based-recommendation-system-for-Airbnb-users---Big-Data-and-Machine-Learning-project-/README.md

 Step 4: Creating a web application:

-  Step 4.1: We build a live Spring MVC application where the 1.3 million listings and the users data were stored in MongoDB.
+  Step 4.1: We build a live Spring MVC application where the 1.3 million listings and the user's data were stored in MongoDB.
 The           listings that were recommended to the user were fed into Mongo DB and were displayed in the application on Google Maps.

   Step 4.2: We created a web service of our model and consumed the web service in our Spring MVC application.

-  Step 4.3: The latitude and longitude value for every recommended listing was fed to the merker object of og google maps and they were   binded with a click event done using closures.
+  Step 4.3: The latitude and longitude value for every recommended listing was fed to the marker object of google maps and they were
+  bound with a click event done using closures.

-Refer to the Project Report for detailed explanation.
+Refer to the Project Report for the detailed explanation.